 Documents that cannot be Co-edited

-You cannot Co-edit documents that are locked because they being edited, because of its workflow status and the Co-edit option will not be available.
+You cannot Co-edit documents that are locked because they are being edited, or because of the workflow status.
+The Co-edit option is not available for a locked document.

 - If the document is locked because it is already being edited by another user, first finish the editing.
 Refer to Opening, Editing and Finish Editing Documents.